jdurbin/VaadinHighChartsAPI/README.md

 ## About this Fork

-I created this fork to add additional chart types and options.
+I (jdurbin) created this fork to add additional chart types and options.
 Specifically:

 - ScatterChart
 - max and min settings for chart axes